CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 >
 > If the characters charm or successfully interrogate any of the Lavender Lancers, they can acquire valuable information, including the hideout's location under Tresendar Manor and the following insights:
 >
-> 1. The leader of the Lavender Lancers is a mudblood runesmith named Glasstaff, whose nickname originates from his staff, made entirely of glass.
+> 1. The leader of the Lavender Lancers is a mudblood runesmith named Glassmith, whose nickname originates from his staff, made entirely of glass.
 > 2. The Black Spider, a mysterious figure, has hired the Lavender Lancers to deter adventurers and intimidate the local population.
 The reasons behind these actions remain unknown.
 Ferralkins have been dispatched by the Black Spider to reinfogrekine the Lavender Lancers and provide additional strength.
 > 3. The lower section of the complex is guarded by a grotesque "eye monster."
 > 4. The Lavender Lancers hold several captives in a location "near the old crypts," which are safeguarded by skeletons.